joem/vim-puzzlescript/README.markdown

 - [ ] Get `[>` and `|>` highlighting working right (in the RULES section, or everywhere)
 - [ ] Highlight object names in WINCONDITIONS section
 - [ ] Highlight the levels in the LEVELS section
+- [ ] ...and fix anything with a TODO or FIXME label

 " TODO: These pzRuleCommandWords show up bold in the rules section, but the " ones that are also in pzSoundEvents (like `restart`) don't show up bold in